quixio/quix-docs/docs/connect/kafka-to-aws-shield.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with AWS Shield using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## AWS Shield

-AWS Shield is a robust and advanced cloud security service provided by Amazon Web Services (AWS).
-It offers protection against Distributed Denial of Service (DDoS) attacks and safeguards websites and applications running on the AWS infrastructure.
-With AWS Shield, users can benefit from automatic detection and mitigation of DDoS attacks, ensuring that their online assets remain secure and reliable.
-This technology is essential for businesses that rely on AWS for their operations and need to defend against potential cyber threats.
+AWS Shield is a managed Distributed Denial of Service (DDoS) protection service that safeguards applications running on AWS.
+It provides always-on detection and automatic inline mitigations to minimize application downtime and latency, allowing businesses to maintain availability and performance for their applications.
+With AWS Shield, customers can easily protect against common and larger-scale DDoS attacks, enabling them to focus on their core business initiatives without having to worry about potential disruptions caused by malicious traffic.

 ## Integrations